pstaender/neo4jmapper/README.md

   * complete documentation
   * cleanup redundant tests
   * dox (markdown and jsdoc flavoured) sourcecode documentation
+  * use parameter-values by default for all statement segments that are generated

 ### Tested against:

-* Neo4j v2 RC 1 (not working with previous milestones!)
+* Neo4j v2
 * Node 0.8 - 0.11 [see Travis CI](https://travis-ci.org/pstaender/neo4jmapper)
 * Chrome (v22+) and Safari (v7+)